goody09/ecommerce-microservices-k8s/README.md

 ## Conclusion

 This project provides a fully automated, scalable, and secure deployment of the Socks Shop microservices application on Kubernetes, with comprehensive monitoring, logging, and alerting built-in.
 The use of GitHub Actions for CI/CD ensures that the deployment and management process is streamlined and easily replicable.

-## Contributing

-Contributions to this project are welcome.
-Please adhere to the guidelines outlined in the contributing section of this repository.